SimonChristensen/ws18_arduino/4_FSR_Controlled_Servo/README.md

 # Controlling the servo with the FSR.

-So.. the moment of truth.
-You've completed the [servo tutorial](https://www.arduino.cc/en/Tutorial/Sweep) and the [FSR tutorial](), and now it's time to make the FSR control the servo.
+AND NOW.. the moment of truth.
+You've completed the [servo tutorial](../3_servo) and the [FSR tutorial](../2_FSR), and now it's time to make the FSR control the servo.

 # Hardware
-Hook up the FSR and the Servo to the same arduino as shown here:
+Hook up the FSR and the Servo to the same Arduino as shown here:
 ![Servo and FSR together](servo+fsr.png)

 # Code